 If you decided to go the money gift route, then now the question remains – how much should you give?

-Remember that you’re getting a gift for a young man or girl.
-They don’t need a lot of money, nor should they get used to getting a lot of money at such a young age (just my personal opinion).
+Remember – you’re getting a gift for a young teenager.
+They don’t need a lot of money, nor should they get used to getting lots of money at such a young age (just my personal opinion).

 When you’re trying to decide how much money to give, ask yourself: